About

 Sarah Dry is a writer and historian of science who has written widely on topics ranging from Victorian fishermen and risk; epidemics and surveillance; the history of meteorology, oceanography and climate; and the surprisingly tortuous story of Isaac Newton’s private papers.
 She studied at Harvard College, Imperial College London, and the University of Cambridge, where she received a PhD in the history of science and was a Gates scholar.

-From 2016-2021 she was a Trustee of the Science Museum Group, where she chaired the Collections and Research Subcommittee.
-She is currently a Trustee of The Oxford Trust.
+She has been a trustee of the The Oxford Trust and of the Science Museum Group, where she chaired the Collections and Research Subcommittee.

-She also participates in academic research collaborations, currently working with colleagues on the Making Climate History project at the University of Cambridge.
+She participates in academic research collaborations, most recently with colleagues on the Making Climate History (2019-2024) project at the University of Cambridge.